 This is another common cause of severe headaches waking people up from sleep.
 These commonly occur in people with other underlying medical problems like Parkinson’s and other neurodegenerative disorders.
 Sleep apnea occurs in the elderly and obese population as well as in those who have anatomical defects of the septum or who have enlarged tonsils.
 These patients aside from above, complain of severe fatigue and daytime sleepiness.
 Also a bed partner may indicate heavy snoring and even note periods of breathing cessation.
 The way to diagnose sleep apnea is via a sleep study.

 This is a condition in which there is too much cerebrospinal fluid in the brain causing increased pressure within the brain cavities.
 This occurs due to scarring of the cells responsible for uptake of the fluid for recycling due to prior trauma, infection (e.g. Lyme Disease), excess use of vitamin A, chronic use of steroids, intake of birth control pills (most common cause in this age group), and use of certain antibiotics like tetracycline.
 Although, this can affect anyone including children it is most common in women who are overweight and of child bearing age.
 The headaches are accompanied by visual problems- typically double vision due to effect the increase pressure puts on the lateral eye muscles.
 One may also experience flashing lights, blurred vision and even briefly have episodes of blindness, along with dizzy spells, nausea, vomiting, ringing in the ears and neck, shoulder (all of these symptoms are not unlike those in typical migraines) and back pain.
 If left untreated, permanent vision loss can occur.
-A lumbar puncture could occur which is also treated by removing excess fluid.
-Sometimes medications like Diamox have to be initiated and even a shunt is needed to remove excess fluid from the brain when there’s no response to other treatments.
+A lumbar puncture can be done which removes excess fluid.
+Sometimes medications like Diamox have to be initiated and even a shunt is needed to remove excess fluid from the brain when there\'s no response to other treatments.